django-cms/docs/docs/contributing/development-policies.rst

 Long-Term Support Release
 ===========================

-..  versionchanged:: 3.7

-    django CMS 3.7 is the current active long term release.

-django CMS 3.4, surpassed by 3.7, was the first "LTS" ("Long-Term Support") release of the application. *Long-term support* means that this version will continue to receive security and other critical updates for 24 months after its first release.
+For the current Long-Term Support (LTS) release overview see :ref:`here <LTS>`. *Long-term support* means that this version will continue to receive security and other critical updates in alignment with the corresponding Django LTS release.

 Any updates it does receive will be backward-compatible and will not alter functional behaviour.
 This means that users can deploy this version confident that keeping it up-to-date requires only easily-applied security and other critical